fraterrisus/walkthroughs/aethus/items.md

 *Where:* Prepared in the [Cooking Station](#cooking-station).

+*Blueprint:* Both variants are granted the first time you make Fish Flesh from one of the Preparation recipes.

 *Cost:* 3x [Fish Flesh](#fish-flesh), 1x [Bottled Water (S)](#bottled-water).
 Fancy Stew also uses 2x [Heatshrimp](#heatshrimp).

 *Effect:* +20%/30% Stamina, +25%/45% Nutrition, +25% Hydration